flavienbwk/book-devops/eng/README.md

 Try to establish a strong network of a few "ambassadors" (product advocates) within your organization to assert your legitimacy and support your initiative.
 Besides this support, the ambassador will help capture user feedback or provide it themselves to refine your value proposition.

-## Reservists or "20% Project"
+## Reservists or "20% project"

 In the private sector, especially among the GAFAM[^GAFAM], it's common for employees to get one day a week dedicated to participating in a different project within the company.
 One day out of five, they choose to work for another team.
 This option benefits both the employee and the company: the employee explores different technologies and practices, enhances skills in those areas, and then leverages this knowledge for other projects they handle.

-Another example is the ["10% Program"](https://www.10pourcent.etalab.gouv.fr/) by DINUM and INSEE.
+Another example is the ["10% program"](https://www.10pourcent.etalab.gouv.fr/) by DINUM[^DINUM] and INSEE[^INSEE].
 Based on volunteering, the aim is for public service agents to dedicate 10% of their working time to common interest projects[^Programme10p].

 Try to offer your hierarchy this possibility so that each employee can benefit from this program: this will encourage exchanges, bring the teams closer together and build loyalty among your employees by allowing them to discover and work on new subjects.

 To take advantage of all the resources at your disposal, consider employing reserve personnel within your team if your organization allows it.
 Even if they are only present a few days a year, they can support you on specific tasks.
 For example, an information systems security reservist will help you complete certification.
 A data scientist to evaluate an artificial intelligence solution or provide one-off support on a complex dataset to process.

-## Public/Private Synergy: A Winning Approach
+## Public/private synergy: a win-win approach

 Major organizations today primarily rely on services provided by industrial partners for their technical projects.
 This might be due to a lack of in-house experts, a lack of human resources, or both.
 It's a mistake to simply trust the industrial partner thinking, "they are the experts, everything will work, I just need to pay."
 Anyone who has led an industrial program has faced challenges with stakeholders understanding the business stakes (project managers vs. business vs. industrial partners) and has seen that a project never goes 100% according to the planned blueprint.